fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 perform together and prioritize this over any question of what is wonderful in a single letter.

-This need to prioritize with the system rather than with any single part also leads to a need to analyse our design process on the level of the system.
+This need to prioritize with the system rather than with any single part also leads to a need to analyze our design process on the level of the system.
 Characteristics which span letters become the things we want to focus on, particularly at the beginning of the design process.

 The other oddity in type design is that, to a very large extent, the forms we are designing are